 To create their worker co-op, members combine their skills, interests and experiences to achieve mutual goals such as creating jobs for themselves, providing a community service and increasing democracy in the workplace.
 The variety of enterprises operating as worker co-ops is very broad.
 Virtually any enterprise can be organized as a worker co-operative.
 The worker co-op idea can work for you if you have a marketable product, start-up capital and a plan for organization and growth.

-Each member pays a membership fee, or purchases a membership share, and has one vote no matter how many shares they own.
+Each member purchases a membership share, or pays a membership fee, and has one vote no matter how many shares they own.
 Through the democratic governance of the co-op, all members have equal opportunity to affect the way the business is run and to offer input on the decisions affecting their everyday work lives.
 Because they develop the policies that determine the co-operative’s daily and long term operation, trust, communication and co-operation are vital to the co-op’s success.
-The co-op’s assets are collectively owned and surplus earnings are allocated to the workers according to the bylaws and policies established by the co-op,often in proportion to hours worked by members and with limited return on shares and member loans.
+The co-op’s assets are collectively owned and surplus earnings are allocated to the workers according to the bylaws and policies established by the co-op, often in proportion to hours worked by members and with limited return on shares and member loans.

 Worker co-ops differ substantially from conventional businesses.
-Conventional businesses’ primary aim is to make profit for the owners who may be – but in many cases are not – employed by the business.
+A conventional business’s primary aim is to make profit for the owner(s) who may be – but in many cases are not – employed by the business.
 Such an owner’s voting control and share of profit is based on the amount of money invested, not for any services that they provide the business.
-This is a fundamental difference, as in conventional businesses the ultimate authority rests with a single individual, or with a small group,and the business decisions are based upon maximizing their benefit as owners.
+This is a fundamental difference, as in conventional businesses the ultimate authority rests with a single individual, or with a small group, and the business decisions are based upon maximizing their benefit and profit as owners.
 Any profit sharing with the workers or with the broader community is at the owner’s sole discretion.